Fangjang/Piggy_Proj/README.md

-4th semester project on C# DotNet with MySQL.
+Project on C# DotNet with MySQL.
+Its about managing stocks of pigs, with their detail infos along with cash flow